eTextile/Synth/Software/Ableton_live/README.md

 Note: Since this mechanism relies on the scripts added for Live 6, you can solely map all the values provided by the eTextile-Synthetizer Surface.
 You can neither add functions nor can you change the banks of device parameters.

 1. Create a directory in 'User Remote Scripts'.
 The name of the directory will show up in the list of Control Surfaces in Live.
-Naming: The name of the directory should not start with '_' or '.'.
+    **Naming**: The name of the directory should not start with '_' or '.'.

 2. Copy the the file [UserConfiguration.txt](./UserConfiguration.txt) into your directory.
 The name of the file needs to remain unchanged.